-- Burn Rate Air Control spring handle up to high position for 5 minutes. - Then activate the ACC timer system by pushing the knob all the way back toward the appliance to "HI" then pull forwards towards the front of the appliance until the knob stops (Figure 10.1). - At that point close the Burn Rate Air Control by moving the spring handle to the low setting.
+- Burn Rate Air Control spring handle up to high position for 5 minutes. - Then activate the ACC timer system by pushing the knob all the back toward the appliance to "HI" then pull forwards towards the front of the appliance until the knob stops (Figure 9.1 on page 9). - At that point close the Burn Rate Air Control by moving the spring handle to the low setting.